lakes-legendaries/litmon/docsrc/config.rst

 The unpacked arguments are used to construct :code:`cls` in each :code:`litmon.cli` file. :code:`cls` is the only class in that given file.

-This is the extend of the command-line interface: Each :code:`cls` runs a script on construction.
+This is the extent of the command-line interface: Each :code:`cls` runs a class as a script on construction.
 This is object-oriented code that is used as simple python scripts.
 The reason behind this is that then it is easy to inherit a new subclass that customizes the implementation, while still maintaining the same simple and clean command line interface.

 *************
 API Reference